yojoots/libbitcoin-system-wiki/Cryptodynamic-Principles.md

 **Principles**

 Security force is entirely human in nature.
 [People](Glossary#person) must act to secure anything, including Bitcoin.
-As an economic system, Bitcoin can only expect people to act in an economically-rational manner (self interest).
+As an economic system, Bitcoin security can only expect people to act in an economically-rational manner (self interest).
 As such Bitcoin security forces are entirely based on the self-interested actions of individual persons, specifically:

 * [Risk Sharing](Risk-Sharing-Principle)
 * [Energy Sinking](Proof-of-Stake-Fallacy)